lammps/lammps/doc/src/fix_npt_cauchy.rst

 The keyword defaults are tchain = 3, pchain = 3, mtk = yes, tloop =
 ploop = 1, nreset = 0, drag = 0.0, dilate = all, couple = none,
 cauchystat = no,
-scaleyz = scalexz = scalexy = yes if periodic in 2nd dimension and
-not coupled to barostat, otherwise no.
+scaleyz = scalexz = scalexy = yes if periodic in second dimension and not coupled to barostat, otherwise no.

 ----------